Frequently Asked Questions

 Does RCDC administer the NDSE?
 Where can I find information about the NDSE?

-As of 2024, RCDC will once again administer the NDSE.
+As of 2024, RCDC will once again administer the National Dental Specialty Examination (NDSE).
 More information is available on the NDSE website.